How to calculate cost of goods sold for restaurants (with examples)

-Cost of goods sold is one of the most important metrics a restaurant has to keep track of.
+How important is it to calculate cost of goods sold for restaurants?
+We argue, very.
+Cost of goods sold (CoGS) is one of the most important metrics for a restaurant to keep track of.

 It ties into your restaurant’s menu engineering efforts (i.e: how you price menu items and lay them out in your menu to manufacture more sales), your profit margins, and your inventory management (i.e: the inventory counts you perform at the beginning and end of each day).